TheMeteoRain/quality-of-exile/README.md

 - **Pixel Selection**
   - Allows you to select specific pixels where a hotkey will be triggered.
   - Designed to address differences in screen resolutions, ensuring consistent functionality across various setups.

+## How To Use

+To change keybinds, press F10 (default) to open the hotkey configuration window.
+You can customize this keybind to your preference.
+Note that all the keybinds must be pressed in-game, as this script doesn't recognize keys pressed outside of the game.

 ### Kill Switch
 Kill the tool.
 In case of there is a bug, you can press this to exit the app.